 Matilde machiavello

 Matilde Machiavello comes to STNM from her adoptive home of Argentina.
-Born in Uruguay, Matilde is a permanent US resident who enjoys sharing both fanciful and realistic tales in either her native Spanish, or in English.
+Born in Uruguay, Matilde is enjoys sharing both fanciful and realistic tales in either her native Spanish, or in English.
 Full of energy and joy for life, Matilde's performances are charming and engaging for all.
 Contact Matilde or Visit Matilde’s Website

 Sarah malone

-Sarah Malone is a Spanish/English teller who has woven tales for children and adults for over 35 years.
-She treasures the powerful relationship of storyteller and listener.
+Sarah Malone is a Spanish/English storyteller who has woven tales for children and adults for over 35 years.
+She treasures the powerful relationship of teller and listener.
 She is a published author, recording artist, a founding member of Storytellers of New Mexico and a board member.
+Since September 2023 she has produced the popular Duke City Story Slam.
 Her 2003 award winning CD, “Holding Up the Sky: Peace Tales for Kids” generated $30,000 in donations to peace causes.
 Sarah has presented at the United Nations in NYC, the Four Corners & SOMOS Taos storytelling festivals, at numerous libraries and private functions and on safari in Africa.
 Sarah received the National Storytelling Network 2017 Oracle Award for Service & Leadership in the Western Region.
 Given her work with STNM she no longer keeps a separate website.
 Contact Sarah

 Photo by Bob Kanegis